Izziboi/WindRad/README.md

 # WindRad
-This code simulates the control of the speed of a windmill.
+This code simulates the control of the speed of a windmill (or any rotating electrical machine).
+The speed range is from 0 (minimum) to 10 (maximum).
+At zero, the fan is not rotating.
+These speed levels are entered in an external text file (settings.txt in this case).
+The user enters a speed level of their choice on the text file and the fan speed chnages accordingly.
+Currently, the code reads the speed value from the text file every 5 seconds, and updates the speed accordingly.
+This is the speed read resolution.
+It can be changed to any value.
+The project used OPEN GL library to realize the graphics of the windmill.